shoui520/CF-SV7-Linux/README.md

 echo "MALLOC_ARENA_MAX=2" > ~/.config/environment.d/malloc.conf
 ```

-## CachyOS 6.19.8 Kernel for Panasonic Let's Note CF-SV7
+## CachyOS BORE Full-LTO Kernel for Panasonic Let's Note CF-SV7
-Compiled this kernel to squeeze as much performance out of the CF-SV7 as possible.
+Compile this kernel to squeeze as much performance out of the CF-SV7 as possible.
 It has been really stable for me so far, which was a pleasant surprise.

-* CachyOS 6.19.8 with BORE scheduler
+* CachyOS with BORE scheduler
 * Clang/LLVM Full LTO (whole-program link-time optimisation)
 * -O3 aggressive optimisation
 * Native Skylake CPU target (AVX2, BMI2, AES-NI, FMA)